 - Six Months’ Statute of Limitation: The amendments restrict employees’ ability to bring suit further by instituting a statute of limitation.
 Now, employees cannot bring a civil action if more than six months has passed from the date the employee had knowledge of the violation.

 - Jurisdiction of Workplace Safety Committees: The original version of the law included language which many employers viewed as giving the joint workplace safety committees (described more fully in our previous post) broad jurisdiction over all sorts of New York Labor Law issues.
 Thankfully for employers, the amendments clarify that the joint workplace safety committees are only authorized to raise issues relating to policies put in place due to the HERO Act relating to occupational safety and health.

-Though there are many moving pieces to digest, employers must familiarize themselves with these updates in order to plan for a compliant return to the office.
-We will continue to track and discuss these important developments, including the State’s vaccination rates, the potential enactment of the NY HERO Act amendments, the NYSDOL’s forthcoming release of NY HERO Act standards, and continued updates to reopening guidelines.
+Though there are many moving pieces to digest, employers must familiarize themselves with these updates as they plan for a compliant return to the office.
+We will continue to track and discuss these important developments, including the NYSDOL’s forthcoming release of NY HERO Act standards and continued updates to reopening guidelines.